maxime-mrl/weathercloud-js/readme.md

   city: string,
   latitude: string,
   longitude: string,
-  elevation: string // (m)
+  elevation: string, // (m)

-  image: string // image profile url of the station
+  image: string, // image profile url of the station
-  account: number|string // ...
+  account: number|string, // ...
-  isFavorite: boolean // is station favourite (false when not logged)
+  isFavorite: boolean, // is station favourite (false when not logged)
-  update: number // seconds elapsed since last update status?: string // 0: METAR, 2: Device OK 1: Device error age?: number // distance from point (km) -- for newest only views?: number // distance from point (km) -- for popular only followers?: number // distance from point (km) -- for followers only
+  update: number, // seconds elapsed since last update status?: string, // 0: METAR, 2: Device OK 1: Device error age?: number, // distance from point (km) -- for newest only views?: number, // distance from point (km) -- for popular only followers?: number, // distance from point (km) -- for followers only
-  values: Object // just like data from getWeather }[];
+  values: Object, // just like data from getWeather }[];
 ```